Al Ain completes 47% of road infrastructure project work

 The three-phase project - part of a comprehensive plan to develop roads and sustainable infrastructure in Al Ain's residential neighborhoods - aims to provide the best services for the well-being and happiness of citizens and residents.

-Al Ain City Municipality said the project works cover road reconstruction; parking lots; storm drainage network improvement; sidewalks and walkways, lighting network upgrade and speed bump installation.-TradeArabia News Service
+Al Ain City Municipality said the project works cover road reconstruction; parking lots; storm drainage network improvement; sidewalks and walkways, lighting network upgrade and speed bump installation.

 Copyright 2024 Al Hilal Publishing and Marketing Group Provided by SyndiGate Media Inc. (Syndigate.info).